ramitmittal/sorted-firefox/README.md

 # Sorted
-A Firefox web extension to sort bookmarks based on keywords entered by the user.
+Sorted is a web extension to sort bookmarks based on keywords entered by the user.
-This app is still in **alpha** stage.
+Sorted is tested to work with Mozilla Firefox.
+An official realse and compatibility with other browsers is planned.

 ### Usage
 * Clone the repository.